Do I Qualify for NJ Pregnancy Medicaid?

 Many women dealing with an unplanned pregnancy want to know if they qualify for Medicaid – especially if they do not have health insurance.

-Proper coverage while expecting is essential regardless of the choice you make about your body.
+Proper coverage while expecting is essential regardless of your choice about your body.
 NJ Family Care covers prenatal care, labor and delivery, postpartum services for sixty days, and your child for one year after birth.
 Abortion services are also included.

 However, New Jersey Medicaid can deny pregnant women who are legal residents because they make too much money – given their family size (which includes their unborn babies).